stacks-network/docs/src/pages/smart-contracts/hello-world-tutorial.md

 In the world of smart contracts, everything is a blockchain transaction.
 You use tokens in your wallet to deploy a smart contract in a transaction, and each call to that contract after it's published is a transaction, too.
 That means that at each step, tokens are being exchanged as transaction fees.
 This tutorial introduces you to this mode of programming, which transforms blockchains into powerful state machines capable of executing complex logic.

-Clarity, Blockstack's smart contracting language, is based on LISP and uses its parenthesized notation.
+Clarity, the smart contracting language used on the Stacks Blockchain, is based on LISP and uses its parenthesized notation.
 Clarity is an [interpreted language](https://en.wikipedia.org/wiki/Interpreted_language), and [decidable](https://en.wikipedia.org/wiki/Recursive_language).
 To learn more basics about the language, see the [Introduction to Clarity](overview) topic.

 By the end of this tutorial, you will: